alsorensen/get-and-clean-data-coursera/README.md

 # get-and-clean-data-coursera
 ### Getting and Cleaning Data Course Project

+Included in this repository you find the following files:

+* `README.md` (this file),
-Included in this repository you find this file `README.md`, the R script `run_analysis.R` for performing the analysis, as well as the file `CODEBOOK.md` that describes the variables, the data, and transformations performed to clean up the input data.
+* `run_analysis.R` the R script for performing the analysis, and
+* `CODEBOOK.md` that describes the variables, the data, and transformations performed to clean up the input data.

+As a bonus you also find the two files:

+* `output.txt` the output from fourth step described below
+* `output2.txt` the output from fifth step described below

 In the script run_analysis.R the following steps are performed: